Elon Musk's 'SNL' Blasts Off With a 33% Jump in Early TV Ratings

 Turns out, Elon Musk at the forefront is good for business.
 Who knew?
 (OK, so Tesla knew.)

-The Tesla and SpaceX frontman’s “SNL” hosting debut tied for third-highest this season with a 4.8 household live + same day rating, according to Nielsen’s household numbers.
+The Tesla and SpaceX frontman’s “SNL” hosting debut tied (with Adele on Oct.
+24, 2020) for the third-highest episode this season with a 4.8 rating in household numbers, according to Nielsen.
+“Households” are the earliest available data from the TV ratings currency company.

 Musk’s musical guest was Miley Cyrus, her sixth time performing that task for the show.
 Keegan-Michael Key and Anya Taylor-Joy will host the final two episodes of the season.